saumya/FirebaseHostingTest/README.md

  - Make Person dropdown
  - Make Project dropdown
  - UI redesign
- - Check for implemeting this in a framework
  - Check if Native would be good or PWA